rcarrata/rcarrata.github.io/_posts/2023-01-12-ocp4-azure-ipi-private-3.md

 ## 2.1 Benefits of Azure Virtual NAT Gateway

-Offers a lot of benefits and features, but for our case with Private OpenShift clusters in Azure, there are some of them that are very interesting such as:
+It offers a lot of benefits and features, but for our case with Private OpenShift clusters in Azure, some of them are particularly interesting:

-* **Security**: with a NAT gateway, our VMs and other resources that are part of our Private OpenShift clusters doesn't have public IP addresses and can remain fully private.
+* **Security**: with a NAT gateway, our VMs and other resources that are part of our Private OpenShift clusters don't have public IP addresses and can remain fully private.
-* **Resiliency**: Because Virtual NAT is a fully managed and distributed system, and because it always has multiple fault domains makes this service highly resilient.
+* **Resiliency**: Because Virtual NAT is a fully managed and distributed system, and because it always has multiple fault domains, this service is highly resilient.
-* **Scalability**: One of the most important benefits it's that the Virtual Network NAT is scaled out from creation, Azure manages itself the operator of the Virtual NAT by itself, scaling up to 16 IP addresses to NAT Gateway.
+* **Scalability**: One of the most important benefits is that the Virtual Network NAT is scaled out from creation.
+Azure manages the operation of the Virtual NAT by itself, scaling up to 16 IP addresses per NAT Gateway.
-* **Performance**: because it's based in a SDN service, NAT GW won't affect the network bandwidth of the compute resources.
+* **Performance**: because it's based on an SDN service, NAT GW won't affect the network bandwidth of the compute resources.

 ## 2.2 Outbound Connectivity for NAT Gateway

 In the standard OpenShift in Azure deployment, the frontend IPs of a public load balancer can be used to provide outbound connectivity to the internet for backend instances.
 This configuration uses source network address translation (SNAT) to translate virtual machine's private IP into the load balancer's public IP address.
 SNAT maps the IP address of the backend to the public IP address of your load balancer.
 SNAT prevents outside sources from having a direct address to the backend instances.

-One of the reasons that we can ask is, why don't we stick with the Azure Load Balancer for the Outbound traffic to the internet from our Azure vNets and Subnets?
+One question we might ask is: why don't we stick with the Azure Load Balancer for the outbound traffic to the internet from our Azure vNets and Subnets?

 Virtual Network NAT (NAT Gateway) is the recommended method for outbound connectivity.
 NAT gateway doesn't have the same limitations of SNAT port exhaustion as does default outbound access and outbound rules of a load balancer.